syasini/AstroPaint/README.md

 5) Push the branch to your forked repository
 6) Submit a pull request on this repository

-See [this repository](https://github.com/firstcontributions/first-contributions) for more detailed instructions.
+See [this repository](https://github.com/firstcontributions/first-contributions) or [Kevin Markham's step-by-step guide](https://www.dataschool.io/how-to-contribute-on-github/) for more detailed instructions.

 Developement happens on the `develop` branch, so make sure you are always in sync with the latest version and submit your pull requests to this branch.